Chip Authentication Program: Vulnerabilities

 University of Cambridge researchers Saar Drimer, Steven Murdoch, and Ross Anderson conducted research into the implementation of CAP, outlining a number of vulnerabilities in the protocol and the UK variant of both readers and cards.
 Numerous weaknesses were found.
 Radboud University researchers found a vulnerability in the Dutch ABN AMRO e.dentifier2, allowing an attacker to command a USB connected reader to sign malicious transactions without user approval.

 Users

+Belgium

+Most majors banks of Belgium (including Belfius, BNP Paribas Fortis, ING, KBC Bank) provide such a card reader.
+It is used for two main purposes: